SDS-WAS regional dust forecasts

 How to access the data

-Dust forecast data from the NMMB/MONARCH model are available for download via the website of the SDS-WAS Regional Center for Northern Africa, Middle East and Europe.
+Dust forecast data from the MONARCH model are available for download via the website of the WMO Barcelona Dust Regional Center.

 Load required libraries